7 Ways to Prioritize Your Product Backlog Effectively

 Let’s take a look at how to implement backlog prioritization.

+- Select the right prioritization technique.
 Think about which technique works best for your type of product and backlog.
-For example, if you have two hundred features in your product backlog, stack ranking might not be for you (and you might want to hire additional staff to get your backlog caught up).
+If you have 200 features in your product backlog, stack ranking might not be for you (and you might want to hire additional staff to get your backlog caught up).

+- Determine buckets for each category.
 You will need to categorize your features.
 The method you choose will help you determine the categories to use.
-For example, the Kano model uses the categories must-be, attractive, one-dimensional, indifferent, and reverse.
+The Kano model uses the categories must-be, attractive, one-dimensional, indifferent, and reverse.
 The MoSCoW method uses the categories “must have,” “should have,” “could have,” and “won’t have.”

-Not only will tasks be added, but you also need to re-evaluate older tasks occasionally to ensure they are ranked correctly in priority as needs change.
+- Re-evaluate your backlog from time to time.
+You will need to re-evaluate older tasks occasionally to ensure they are ranked correctly in priority as needs change.

 Consider that you are developing a website for Max’s Grocery Store to allow users to place orders for pickup and delivery.
 At the beginning of your website development for Max’s Grocery Store, you determined it was okay not to build a feature to accept PayPal as a form of payment.